 As you can imagine, this smart home compatibility is currently reserved for upper-end weather stations, but as technology develops, these features will likely filter down into cheaper models as well.

-The outside unit of the weather station is wireless.
+The part of the weather station that gets placed outside is wireless.
 This is great news because it means it can be placed wherever is most appropriate in your garden (we’ll get round to that in the next section).
 However, wireless units require the power to either come from batteries or solar panels.

 Ideally, you want to look for a weather station which has the option to run off both batteries and solar power.
-The best weather stations will run off solar power the majority of the time, switching to using batteries when there isn’t enough sun.
+These are the best weather stations to go for because they’ll be able to run off solar power the majority of the time, switching to using battery power only when there isn’t enough sun.

 Indoor display units tend to run off either batteries of mains power, or have the capacity for both.

 Where you want to place this unit will influence which option you should go for.
 If mains sockets are a valuable commodity in your house, you may prefer a battery-powered option.

 Equally, if you don’t want to be messing around with changing batteries when they run out – go with mains power.